 Consequently, instead of exposing their details to online threats, we recommend that people carefully check what these apps ask for as information before installing them.

 For iPhone, it’s a different story.
 It’s more secure and in general, iPhone owners prefer paying for a trusted reverse phone lookup tool that keeps their data secure instead of using free apps with lots of problems and annoying ads.

 Your data is your responsibility

-That’s true, most sites want your personal data or give nothing as free search, they may sell every personal information on the dark web with millions of other individuals’ records for millions of dollars, and in many cases, there will be serious damages because of identity theft, cell phone cloning and more.
+That’s true, most sites want your personal data or give nothing as a free search.
+They may sell every personal information on the dark web with millions of other individuals’ records for millions of dollars.
+And in many cases, there will be serious damages because of identity theft, cell phone cloning, and more.
 So, when you need to know the name of a caller using his phone number, make sure you keep that into consideration before giving your details for free.

 Just think why someone or some companies will give you free data when that takes server resources, employees, and maintenance?